gamekit-developers/gamekit/Samples/LogicDemo/ReadMe.txt

 	The nodes used in this demo are just examples.
 	The purpose of them is just to show how easy is to use and create logic nodes.
-	Arcball has to be improved in order to smooth movement around 90/-90.